About Me

 Biography

-Lukas Schmid is currently a postdoctoral research fellow at the MIT SPARK Lab lead by Prof. Luca Carlone at the Massachusetts Institute of Technology (MIT).
-Before that, he briefly was a postdoctoral researcher at the Autonomous Systems Lab (ASL) lead by Prof. Roland Siegwart at ETH Zürich.
+Lukas Schmid is a Research Scientist at the MIT SPARK Lab led by Prof. Luca Carlone at the Massachusetts Institute of Technology (MIT).
+Before, he was a postdoctoral fellow at MIT SPARK and a postdoctoral researcher at the Autonomous Systems Lab (ASL) led by Prof. Roland Siegwart at ETH Zürich.
 He earned his PhD in 2022 from ETH Zürich, advised by Prof. Roland Siegwart, Dr. Cesar Cadena, and Dr. Juan Nieto, where he also obtained his M.Sc. in Robotics, Systems, and Control (RSC) in 2019.
-During his PhD, he was a visiting researcher at the Microsoft Mixed Reality and AI Lab lead by Prof. Marc Pollefeys.
+During his PhD, he was a visiting researcher at the Microsoft Mixed Reality and AI Lab led by Prof. Marc Pollefeys.

-His work has been recognized with several awards and honors, including the Outstanding Systems Paper Award at Robotics: Science and Systems (RSS), the ETH Medal for outstanding PhD theses, the ETH Medal for outstanding master theses, the Willi Studer Prize for the best graduate of the year at ETH, the first place in the 2024 Hilti SLAM challenge, and a Swiss National Science Foundation postdoc-mobility fellowship.
+His work has been recognized with several awards and honors, including NOKOV New Generation Star at IROS 2025, RSS: Pioneers 2025, the Outstanding Systems Paper Award at RSS 2024, the ETH Medal for outstanding PhD theses, the ETH Medal for outstanding master theses, the Willi Studer Prize for the best graduate of the year at ETH, the first place in the 2024 Hilti SLAM challenge, and a Swiss National Science Foundation postdoc fellowship.

 Awards and Recognitions